rohannanaware/Machine-Learning/Object detection/Udacity/Synthesis from tutorials.md

      style = "float: right; margin-right: 40px;"
      />

    * Smoothening the pixel intensity can reduce noise of the Pixel.
 Take average of surrounding Pixels and assign to that Pixel

+* Weighted moving average
+   * Closer pixels are more likely to be similar in intensity to the given Pixel.
+Hence more nearby the Pixel the more weight it should have

+* Moving Average in 2D
+   * An average of the matrix of values whose size is lower than the size of image

+* Correlation Filtering
+   * Use of kernels to assign non-uniform weights to be multiplied to each of the Pixel before being averaged out
+   * kernel is a matrix of weights wherein the innermost entries have highest value